vmapetr/azure-pipelines-image-generation/.github/CONTRIBUTING.md

 3. Optionally, create a PR.
 For a new tool, it's probably not worth your time to create the PR until some discussion happens.
 However, if you're just bumping a minor or patch version, feel free to create a PR and reference the issue.
-4. After we approve a new or updated tool, someone from our team will make the change.
+4. After we approve a new or updated tool, someone from our team will make the change or merge your PR.

 ## Release process